exercism/javascript/concepts/functions/about.md

 # About

-A function allows to group code into a reusable unit.
+A function is a block of organized, reusable code that is used to perform some action.
 There are multiple ways to define functions in JavaScript.
 Here we will look at _function declarations_ and _function expressions_.
 Other possibilities like [arrow functions][concept-arrow-functions] will be covered in other concepts.